 CASA of Oklahoma County

-Our mission at CASA of Oklahoma County is to provide trained court appointed volunteers who advocate for the best interests of abused and neglected children in the Oklahoma County juvenile court system.
+Our mission at CASA of Oklahoma County is to provide trained volunteers to be champions for the individualized best interests of children in foster care.

 CASA volunteers are the one nonpaid adult who remains with the child throughout their child welfare case and consistently knows more about the child than any other professional involved in the child’s life.
 CASA volunteers provide a consistent adult presence during what can be a traumatic time, fulfilling a legal capacity with citizen advocacy and reducing costs due to increased outcomes.
 National CASA data shows that older children with a CASA volunteer are more likely to be adopted instead of staying in foster care through the age of 18.
 Children with CASA volunteers are also half as likely to re-enter foster care.
 On average, children who are assigned CASA volunteers spend eight months fewer in foster care and receive more services than those without an advocate.